rwd03/omnidesk/README.md

 8. The frontend communicates with the ASP.NET Core backend using Axios.
 9. The backend stores and retrieves ticket data from SQL Server.

----

 ## Testing Completed

-Testing was completed using Postman, SQL Server Management Studio, and the browser.
+Testing was completed using Postman, SQL Server `sqlcmd`, and the browser.

 Completed tests: